deciduously/mifkad/README.md

 ## Usage

 Download a [release](https://github.com/deciduously/mifkad/releases).
 I am currently only providing Windows builds as that's probably the only environment this will run on.
 Extract the zip file to a folder of your choice and ensure data is available at `.\current.xls`.
 In the target environment this is already taken care of.
 Then double click `mifkad.exe` and point your browser to the URL given, currently always `127.0.0.1:8080`.
 Have a blast clicking buttons for hours on end.
+On Windows, `mifkad-launcher.bat` is provided as a one-click solution for starting the server and opening the webpage in Google Chrome.
+Leave the launcher in the same directory as the executable, and create a shortcut to it anywhere you like.

 ## Develop